 Next generation 20nm mobile processors to break the 3 GHz barrier

+Awesome!!
 Bye bye Intel ;(

 5 GHz from current ARM chips probably doesn't match a 1.7GHz Intel or AMD x86 processor still.
 (I believe current ARM chips don't beat the latest ATOM even with the exception of graphics performance which is less related to the CPU - if someone has evidence proving otherwise please say so.)

 Of course ARM doesn't match the maximum performance of x86 processors...
 I don't think anyone disagreed with that.
 The performance per watt is what makes ARM more dangerous.
 At least so far, it's efficiency isn't matched -- and that's important because a lot more is constantly moving to data servers and power consumption is a key area to cut electricity bill costs, and where customers will look to buy.
 If Intel is going to try to become competitive, they're going to have to start dropping more legacy support to trim the watts, but that'll lose them a key defining feature that made them so successful in the first place.

 Posts: 71; Member since: Sep 15, 2012

 OMG, I think those who are thinking that intel will bye bye in this Mobile Processors battle I think all of those who are thinking that intel will bye bye are crazy D*mb, coz even a 1ghz Intel Atom can defeat a 2 core 1ghz cortex a9 proc so I think Intel cant be beaten in this type of battle. except from having LTE.